Oklahoma Court Records

 What is the Difference Between a DUI and a DWI in Oklahoma

 DUI means “Driving Under the Influence,” and it refers to driving, operating, or having physical control of a vehicle while under the influence of alcohol.
-Following 47 O. S. § 756, blood or breath alcohol concentration (BAC) greater than 0.08 or other recreational drugs or stimulants (as defined by 63 O. S. §2–204) capable of intoxicating within two hours of arrest is a DUI.
+Following 47 O. S. § 756, blood or breath alcohol concentration (BAC) greater than 0.08 or other recreational drugs or stimulants (as defined by 63 O. S. §2–204) capable of intoxication within two hours of arrest is a DUI.
 DWI “Driving While Impaired” implies there is a BAC over 0.05 but less than 0.08.
 DUI is a felony, while DWI is a misdemeanor or a civil infraction if there are no fatalities or for first-time offenders.
-Blood aside, other samples that can be assessed to determine intoxication levels include urine, breath, or saliva.
+Blood aside, other samples that can be assessed to determine intoxication levels may include urine, breath, or saliva.

 What happens when you get a DUI for the First Time in Oklahoma?

-A DUI attracts a two in one charge; the first is the criminal charge (at the district or municipal court) against driving under the influence.
+A DUI attracts a two in one charge: the first is the criminal charge (at the district or municipal court) against driving under the influence.
 The second is a civil action administered to revoke or suspend the offender’s license.
 The criminal charge is like every other court trial starting with an initial hearing, a pretrial, the trial, and the verdict.
 The DPS is in charge of conducting an administrative hearing upon the offender’s application and must be conducted within 15 days of the request.
 When a request is not made, it could lead to forfeiture of license for up to 6 months.
 Other possible judgments include ten days to one year in jail and a $1,000 fine.

 How Likely is Jail Time After a First DUI in Oklahoma?

 Not likely.
-Jail time for a first DUI offense in Oklahoma depends on the circumstances surrounding the case, such as the parties involved (for example, a minor) and the offender’s criminal and traffic law history.
+Jail time for a first DUI offense in Oklahoma generally depends on the circumstances surrounding the case, such as the parties involved (for example, a minor) and the offender’s criminal and traffic law history.
 First-time offenders commonly face court-ordered penalties, including fines, alcohol education or therapy, driver’s license revocation or suspension, and community service (between 30 to 80 hours).

 What are the Typical Penalties for a DUI Conviction in Oklahoma?